-I am a developmental neuroscientist with an interest in social emotional development.
-In my studies, I focus on the underlying mechanisms of social emotion regulation in childhood.
+I am a developmental neuroscientist with an interest in social competence development.

 In addition to scientific research, I aim to build bridges between science and society by communicating scientific findings to the broader society as well as incorporating the society in setting up new studies, using citizen-science.